Onspota/SDK-Android/Readme.md

 OnSpot@ SDK for Android is a client to the OnSpota server scanning the device sensors and responding with events about surrounding spots.
 The library is distributed as an Android AAR file with size of ~500 Kb.

+NOTICE:
+The repository contains a demo app + the SDK module. if you need only the SDK module it is located in the onspotsdk foler.

 # Android SDK requirements

 The minimum Android version for the SDK is Android 5.0 Lollipop (API level 21).